Johhed15/Python/README.md

 #### If you have any questions regarding the work, please contact me

-## Example of a simple program that creates user choice outputs
+## Example of a simple program that creates user choice outputs from world data

 ```Python
 import numpy as np